unicode-org/message-format-wg/spec/README.md

 Updates to this specification will not remove any syntax provided in this version.

-Updates to this specification will not specify an error for any message that previously did not specify an error.
+Updates to this specification will not specify an _error_ for any _message_ that previously did not specify an _error_.

-Updates to this specification will not specify the use of a fallback value for any message that previously did not specify a fallback value.
+Updates to this specification will not specify the use of a _fallback value_ for any _message_ that previously did not specify a _fallback value_.

 Updates to this specification will not change the syntactical meaning of any syntax defined in this specification.

-Updates to this specification will not remove any functions defined in the default registry.
+Updates to this specification will not remove any _functions_ defined in the default function registry.

-Updates to this specification will not remove any options or option values defined in the default registry.
+Updates to this specification will not remove any _options_ or _option_ values defined in the default function registry.

 > [!NOTE]
 > The foregoing policies are _not_ a guarantee that the results of formatting will never change.
 > Even when this specification or its implementation do not change,
-> the functions for date formatting, number formatting and so on
+> the _function handlers_ for date formatting, number formatting and so on
 > can change their results over time or behave differently due to local runtime
 > differences in implementation or changes to locale data
 > (such as due to the release of new CLDR versions).

-Updates to this specification will only reserve, define, or require function identifiers and function option identifiers which satisfy either of the following two requirements:
+Updates to this specification will only reserve, define, or require _function_ _identifiers_ and _function_ _option_ _identifiers_
+which satisfy either of the following two requirements:
-- Includes no namespace,
+- Includes no _namespace_,
-  and has a name consisting of characters in the ranges a-z, A-Z, and 0-9, and the characters U+002E FULL STOP `.`, U+002D HYPHEN-MINUS `-`, and U+005F LOW LINE `_`.
+  and has a _name_ consisting of characters in the ranges a-z, A-Z, and 0-9, and the characters U+002E FULL STOP `.`, U+002D HYPHEN-MINUS `-`, and U+005F LOW LINE `_`.
-- Uses a namespace consisting of a single character in the ranges a-z and A-Z.
+- Uses a _namespace_ consisting of a single character in the ranges a-z and A-Z.

-All other identifiers in these categories are reserved for the use of implementations or users.
+All other _identifiers_ in these categories are reserved for the use of implementations or users.

 > [!NOTE]
-> Users defining custom identifiers SHOULD include at least one character outside these ranges
+> Users defining custom _identifiers_ SHOULD include at least one character outside these ranges
 > to ensure that they will be compatible with future versions of this specification.
-> They SHOULD also use the namespace feature to avoid collisions with other implementations.
+> They SHOULD also use the _namespace_ feature to avoid collisions with other implementations.

 Future versions of this specification will not introduce changes to the data model that would result in a data model representation